pulumi/terraform-provider-akamai/docs/resources/property.md

 # akamai_property

-~> **Note** Version 1.0.0 of the Akamai Terraform Provider is now available for the Provisioning module.
-To upgrade to the new version, you have to update this resource.
-See the [migration guide](../guides/1.0_migration.md) for details.

 The `akamai_property` resource represents an Akamai property configuration.
 This resource lets you to create, update, and activate properties on the Akamai platform.